Cytel: Software products

 Cytel's web-based Access Controlled Execution System.
 ACES simplifies compliance with the related FDA guidance and EMA guidelines by a secure means of communicating a clinical trial's interim analysis results and recommendations between the Data Monitoring Committee (DMC/DSMB), Independent Statistical Center and clinical team members.
 The validated system automatically creates an audit trial, allowing regulators to readily determine "who saw what and when".

-SiZ

-In 2012, SiZ as a stand-alone product was deprecated, and its feature set was consolidated into the company's East product.